 Who has access to the Electronic FBT Logbook in Depot?

-Users with a Client Administrator role or Fleet Manager role can view and export Electronic FBT Logbook details in the EROAD Depot.
+Users with a Client Administrator role or Fleet Manager role can view and export Electronic FBT Logbook details in MyEROAD.
 Only Client Administrators can add or remove vehicle access to the electronic FBT Logbook.

 How do I determine FBT Employee Liability?